etherealForce/landing-page/README.md

 Note: that everything written here are baloney and stuff so this just for display and show offing and stuff like that.
 For now.
 In the future I will use this website for actual presentations and real authentic works but not now.

 Sources and credits for pictures used here:

+-ai generated logo of tree lake is made by MicketLIT, from pixelbay.comm